sroberts/sroberts.github.io/_posts/2016-01-12-a-year-later.md

 I'm keeping it simpler, focusing on creating habits.
 These are things I want to do every day:

 - __Chess:__ I'm not great at chess but I'd like to get better.
 Playing seems the best way.
 - __Code:__ Pleasure or professional, either way.
-Lately it's been a lot on Threat_Note.
+Since the first it's been a lot of hacking on [Brian Warehime](https://twitter.com/brian_warehime)'s excellent [Threat_Note](https://github.com/defpoint/threat_note).
 - __Cook:__ Cooking has been good for me and I want to keep it up.
 [Blue Apron](https://www.blueapron.com/) has been helpful (not to mention tasty).
 - __Exercise:__ Biking or walking the dog.
 - __Read:__ Pleasure or professional, either way (again!).
 - __Write:__ Blog or another project but the more I write the better.

 These goals for 2016 are a lot more flexible.
 They're all things I do but not yet the habits I'd like them to be.
 I've been using the [Momentum](http://momentum.cc/) app to keep track and I find it's a great balance.
-So far I've written and coded 10 days in a row, played chess for 9, read and exercised for 3, and cooking has been the hardest with two days.
+In the 10 days since I started I've written and coded for 10 days in a row, played chess for 9, read and exercised for 3, and cooking has been the hardest with 2 days.

-So if you're interested in suggesting things to read, write, cook, code or want to play some chess let me know.
+If you're interested in suggesting things to read, write, cook, code or want to play some chess let me know.
 Now I'm going to go check off my writing for today!